GREAT PLACES ARE GREAT FOR PEOPLE.

 There’s a big difference between doing something for a community, and doing something with a community.
 The REV team believes that community stakeholder must lead their own revitalization.
 REV is there to feed them: feed them strategic planning, feed them proven strategies, feed them resources and information.
 This approach looks different in every community where we work, because our neighborhoods are unique and their strategies for growth should be too.

-Through a relationship with the City Center District Management Corporation, REV carries out revitalization services in downtown Birmingham with the support of downtown property owners.
-REV conducts regular formal and informal engagement with property owners, their tenants, employees and customers to design and implement improvement projects.
+Through a relationship with the City Center District Management Corporation, REV carries out revitalization services in Downtown Birmingham with the support of downtown property owners.
+REV conducts regular formal and informal engagement with property owners, their tenants, employees and customers to design and implement strategies and projects that improve downtown.

 Years of community-led planning has produced a plan for the revitalization of Woodlawn’s business district through a lens of equitable entrepreneurship.
 Community volunteers are working alongside REV and partner groups like Woodlawn Foundation, Woodlawn Business Association and neighborhood associations to identify and grow Woodlawn entrepreneurs in the district.